ComradDoge/DogeEU4/README.md

 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).

 # TODO
-# Reintroduce caliphal legitimact in DoTF but make sure it doesnt crash people
 # Look at sca_norwegian flow
 # check on songhai mission
-# AFTER CAMPAIGN MUST = NDefines.NCountry.ADVISOR_COST_INCREASE_PER_YEAR = 0.01 INCREASE TO 0.02
-# AFTER CAMPAIGN = Reduce merc_disc stuff, check reform and remove professionalism shit it has
-# Update merc disc on age wiki to 10%

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>